ucsd-progsys/liquidhaskell/docs/mkDocs/docs/specifications.md

 - The binding approach has the advantage that the lemmas appear with their given names in the environments that show up in error messages.

-### For Termination
+### Lemmas for termination checks

-When using reflected functions in a [termination metric](#termination-metrics) you might need to explicitly pass their post-conditions on the terms that intervene as arguments to a recursive call.
+Sometimes proving termination with [termination metrics](#termination-metrics) might need to introduce lemmas too.
+This might be because the metrics use non-linear arithmetic, or because the proof obligations require facts not available by default.

-Let's do a manual calculation to show why the following example fails to check termination on `f` and how to fix it:
+Consider the following example, where termination of function `f` fails.

 ```haskell
 {-@ LIQUID "--ple" @-}